gitmnd/Travel-Agency/README.md

 ## Build Information

 * tomcat7-maven-plugin is used to deploy in to server.
 More information in JenkinsFile.
-* Nexus as artifactory repository
+* Nexus/commented for URL replace as artifactory repository